registreerocks/bigchaindb-api-deprecated/README.md

 ## Deployment

-1. Close the direct access to BigchainDB by removing the lines
+1. Close the direct access to API by removing the lines
     ```
     ports:
         - "8002:8000"
     ```
-    from the `docker-compose.yaml`
+    from the `docker-compose.yml`

 2. Change the environment variables
     ```